oroinc/documentation/user/back-office/getting-started/information-management/import.rst

 8. Click **Cancel** to decline the import.

 .. important:: Interactive status messages inform about the import progress, and once the import is complete, the changes are reflected in the list upon refresh.
-Additionally, an email message with the import status is delivered to your mailbox.
+An email message with the import status is also delivered to your mailbox.

 Follow the on-screen guidance for any additional actions.
-For example, for the inventory template, select one of the options: a) inventory statuses only or b) detailed inventory levels.
+For example, select one option for the inventory template: a) inventory statuses only or b) detailed inventory levels.

 .. raw:: HTML